Hashem Al-Mubaidin

-Hashem Zaid Ibrahim Al-Mubaidin (هاشم المبيضين; born 24 December 2003) is a Jordanian professional footballer who plays as a midfielder for Jordanian Pro League club Al-Ramtha and Jordan U-23.
+Hashem Zaid Ibrahim Al-Mubaidin (هاشم المبيضين; born 24 December 2003) is a Jordanian professional footballer who plays as a midfielder for Jordanian Pro League club Al-Ramtha.

 Club career

 Al-Jazeera

 Born in Amman, Al-Mubaidin began his career at Al-Jazeera during the 2021 Jordanian Pro League season.

 Al-Hussein

 On 24 June 2025, Al-Mubaidin joined defending champions Al-Hussein on a three-season contract.

 International career

 On 16 March 2025, Al-Mubaidin was called up to the Jordan U-23 team for the 2025 WAFF U-23 Championship held in Oman.
+On 23 December 2025, Al-Mubaidin was called up to the 2026 AFC U-23 Asian Cup, where he participated in three of the four matches.